 and transgender bias in their schools and to make schools safer for all

-safe schools for all students.
+students.
 Initiatives include

 No Name-Calling Week.